 Atkin Chambers Barristers

-Simon Lofthouse is widely recognised as a leading domestic and international lawyer with particular expertise in construction, energy and natural resources and professional negligence.
-As in previous years, Simon is highly recommended in these fields by the leading legal directories, Chambers and Legal 500 both in their UK Editions and those published internationally.
-He is highlighted as “exceptional” and continuing “to enjoy a high-profile practice" in Chambers and Partners 2010.
+Simon Lofthouse is widely recognised as a leading domestic and international lawyer with particular expertise in construction, energy, natural resources and professional negligence.
+As in previous years, Simon is highly recommended in these fields by the leading legal directories, Chambers and Partners and Legal 500 both in their UK Editions and those published internationally.
+He is highlighted as "ferociously intelligent, an absolutely formidable advocate" and noted as being “excellent legally, technically and commercially” (Chambers and Partners).

 The range of disputes covered is extensive, examples include large commercial developments both domestically and internationally (new-build and refurbishment) complex infrastructure works, including track installation, repair and upgrading, IT systems and installations, powers station disputes (both as to construction and operation including waste to energy plants), waste and water treatment technology, oil and gas platforms, piling operations onshore and offshore, construction of roads and ships, PFI’s, PPP’s, pipe laying, tunnels, pumping stations, coastal defences and effluent and airport terminals.

 His experience spans the range of different forums including mediation, adjudication, expert determination, domestic and international arbitration and commercial Court litigation.
 Much of his work is international in nature and throughout his career he has advised on and appeared as advocate in disputes in Europe, Africa, the Caribbean, the Middle East (he is qualified to practice in the DIFC, Dubai), and across Asia.
-He has been appointed by the ICC both as Arbitrator and as Legal and Dispute Resolution Expert.
+He has been appointed by the ICC and other domestic and international bodies both as Arbitrator and as Legal and Dispute Resolution Expert.

-Simon also accepts appointments either as a sole Arbitrator or as part of a Panel and is, of course, familiar with the various established domestic and international rules
+Simon also accepts appointments either as a sole Arbitrator or as part of a Panel and is, of course, familiar with the established domestic and international rules.

 Simon has represented employers, governments, contractors, sub-contractors and consultants on many cases, both domestic and international, concerning numerous types of building and civil engineering projects.